-Find answers to the most popular questions about travel insurance in Australia.Let’s face it: the topic of travel insurance can be foreign.
+Let’s face it, the topic of travel insurance can be complex.
 Whether you’ve never needed it before or you’ve purchased it and have questions, we are here to help.
 Browse our frequently asked questions for answers to your most pressing inquiries and topics you haven’t even thought of yet.

 These FAQ's should be read in conjunction with the World2Cover Travel Insurance Combined Financial Services Guide and Product Disclosure Statement (PDS) available from World2Cover and attached here.
 You should consider the PDS before making a decision about whether to acquire or to continue to hold this insurance.
+All capitalised terms have corresponding meaning as set out in the policy terms and conditions, unless otherwise indicated.

 World2Cover Travel Insurance is a tradename of Tokio Marine & Nichido Fire Insurance Co.
 Ltd. (Tokio Marine & Nichido) ABN 80 000 438 291, AFSL 246 548.